daronphang/coding_resources/docker/docker_compose.md

 ## Docker Compose:
 Ideal for local development and testing but not production-grade tool.
 Consists of YAML file.
 YAML file can be used with docker-compose for local docker automation or with docker directly in production with Swarm.
+DNS names for containers in compose file come from service name declared in .yml.

 ```
 docker-compose up           Setup volumes/networks and start all containers